webbouwer/survey/README.md

 	- [ ] set theme

 ## Change log
+Development End
+Version v6.7 is the latest version made during this development trail.
+The application succeeded in sending encrypted data back and forth.
+Allthough a promising project the development of a backoffice with enough data management and feedback funtcions was a bit to much to develop in a short time.
+This Repository can be used for educational usage.

 In [prototype v6](https://github.com/webbouwer/survey/tree/Prototype-v6) preparing styling and survey/profile edit options
 - Remake Theming dark/light detect and toggle, variables in single style.css
 - Configlist profile management new/edit/copy/delete